-At present, the Company is focused on the clinical development of its novel drug platform in the area of targeting dipeptidase-1 mediated organ inflammation in the lungs, liver and kidneys.
+At present, the Company is focused on the clinical development of its novel drug platform in the area of targeting dipeptibace-1 (DPEP-1) mediated organ inflammation in the lungs, liver and kidneys.
 Organ inflammation often results in organ damage or failure, including in the cases of sepsis and COVID-19.
-The Company's lead drug candidate is Metablok (also known as "LSALT Peptide").
+The Company's lead drug candidate is Metablok (also known as "LSALT Peptide")

-LSALT Peptide has completed an international Phase II trial targeting organ inflammation often experienced in hospitalized COVID-19 patients.
-LSALT peptide has recently been accepted into the Canadian Treatments for COVID-19 Phase III trial (CATCO) which is funded by the Canadian Institutes of Health Research.
-Health Canada provided CATCO a No Objection Letter in February 2022 to proceed with the dosing of LSALT peptide in a new arm of the CATCO trial.
+LSALT Peptide has completed an international Phase II trial targeting organ inflammation often experienced in hospitalised COVID-19 patients.
+Following this trial, LSALT peptide entered into the Canadian Treatments for COVID-19 Phase III trial (CATCO) in the first quarter of 2022.
+CATCO is a nationwide trial and is mainly funded by the Canadian Institutes of Health Research.